Content

 The framework consists of ten fundamental elements.
 Infusing these elements into our work lays a foundation for ensuring impactful results and comprehensive change in substance use health.

-Although there are areas of overlap, the elements are primarily divided into our four Quadrants of Culture.
+The fundamental elements are built upon the four Quadrants of Culture.
 The four quadrants summarize the transformation needed to move the needle on issues of substance.

 Heading